Fiza08za/labDataSummarizer/README.md

 Experimental conclusions
 The application is instructed to use only the information supplied by the user.

-7. Multiple Bioinformatics Analysis Types
-The application supports common bioinformatics result types, including:
+7. Multiple Bioinformatics Analysis Types: The application supports common bioinformatics result types, including:
 PCA interpretation, Heatmap interpretation, Differential expression analysis summaries, Volcano plot summaries, General RNA-seq analysis summaries

 **AI Feature**